Our History

 In 2008, the RedWind community and Board of Directors chose to adopt the name Woape.
 Woape means hope in the Lakota language.
 This change supported the RedWind community to remain as a community of service living in the teachings of Frank Fools Crow while developing programs in Sandy, Oregon to provide youth and family supports, skills training, and activities.

-In 2010, the de-construction of the Gardner Plumbing building in Sandy occurred with a team of 8 youth.
-Throughout the remainder of the year, re-construction of the space occurred to create AntFarm Indoors, consisting of the Café and Bakery, Axis Learning Center, and the Cultural Arts Center.
+In 2010, under the leadership of co-founders Two Foxes Singing (Nunpa) and Damon Schwab, the deconstruction of the Gardner Plumbing building began with a team of eight youth.
+In April of that year, the name AntFarm was adopted to represent the spirit of collaboration, purpose, and community effort taking root in Sandy, Oregon.
+Throughout the remainder of the year, re-construction of the space occurred to create AntFarm Indoors, consisting of the AntFarm Café and Bakery, Axis Learning Center, and the Cultural Arts Center.
 In 2011, we initiated outdoor programs, as we began YouthCore with trail building and the AntFarm Garden.
 Quickly the indoor and outdoor programs grew, as the community was strong.

 Nunpa and Tanner during the building deconstruction

 AntFarm quickly addressed service needs locally and from others interested in our model.
 Chemawa Indian School and Dutch educators sought our services, so we supported program development with these communities.
 Locally, we began offering community service, opened the farmers market, implemented outdoor hiking programs, and continued in community and public land projects.
-In 2016, our evolution established 9 programs with strong outcomes and a focused leadership team.
-During Covid, AntFarm was able to thrive through the pandemic providing wrap around support, rental assistance, and basic needs support.
-Since 2020, AntFarm expanded our Youth Services and Workforce Development programs into Estacada and Molalla.
-We have also grown to include Housing Services, Nuevo Futuro, Community Wildfire Defense, Construction, and Community Workforce Partnership programs.
-AntFarm services have thrived in building a community spirit of support for basic needs, life skills, work skills, and educational support.
+By 2016, AntFarm had matured from a grassroots service effort into a multi-program organization with growing credibility—establishing nine programs with strong outcomes and a focused leadership team.